 In good light there's a lot of detail.
 A close-up shot of a cushion reveals the stitch with finery, showing that even budget phones can deliver big when it comes to quality.

 If you want to get aboard the blurred-background bandwagon then the G7 Plus tailors for this with its Portrait mode too.
 The second rear camera, at 5-megapixels, is designated for comparison and depth data, to help produce more accurate edges when the software blurs that background.
 It works rather well, we've found, with the adjustable aperture slider making for convincing faux bokeh.

 However, don't expect total miracles in low-light situations.
 The G7 Plus copes well with dim interiors - in part helped along by HDR (high dynamic range) coping with highlight and shadow balance - but this is when details begin to lack somewhat.
 However, the stabilisation system will help you get a sharper shot - even when you're not thinking about it.

 Other features include Auto Capture (to shoot when a smile is detected), Smart Composition (which auto-crops a second image based on the rule of thirds), alongside manual mode, portrait mode and spot colour - the last three of which are available on the Moto G6 Plus - as found in the mode section via a swipe from left-to-right in the camera app.

 Overall the Moto G7 Plus has a capable camera that's fitting of the price point.
 It's not the best camera on the market, it doesn't have any fancy Night mode, but throughout a variety of conditions it performs pretty well.

-Talk about evolution: the Moto G7 Plus represents Motorola at the top of its game, delivering true on an affordable, well-designed and capable handset with very little to complain about (auto-brightness aside).
+Talk about evolution: when the Moto G7 Plus launched it represented Motorola at the top of its game, delivering true on an affordable, well-designed and capable handset with very little to complain about (auto-brightness aside).

-This review was first published as a preview on 7 February 2019 and has been updated with relevant information.
+This review was first published as a preview on 7 February 2019 and has been updated with additional market context